mkmark/x4-notes/README.md

 I do this plot to unlock Terraforming Tech.
 No decisions require.

+### existential crisis

+1I, 3K, one or more Ravagers, with dozens of Xenon and Khaak fighters spawned in a sector where the player has assets.

+One Asgard can handle them all quite easily, the problem is getting there before civilian ships takes casualty.

+It brings back the feeling when I owned an Asgard for the first time, and rushing to secure a Xenon gate.
+Once familiar about the spawn mechanism, however, it soon became a routine.

 ### other plots

 I put all other plots, together with the remaining part of the CoH plot on hold.
 These plots tend to have irreversible decisions with little benefit to my goals.